openshift/enhancements/enhancements/insights/rapid-recommendations.md

 (backports) will still be possible in cases that we will be unable to handle at the level of the remote configuration service.

-Upon successful validation, the remote configuration will be stored in an immutable configmap, and used to gather data and produce an archive.
+The remote configuration will be stored in each archive (similarly to what is done today for the conditional gathering) to facilitate troubleshooting.
-The Insights Operator will use the cached configuration from the configmap when it will be unable to download a valid version from the remote configuration service.
-The Insights Operator will assume empty configuration if no copy of the remote configuration will be available.
 See also [Status Reporting and Monitoring](#status-reporting-and-monitoring).

 Container log data is identified by namespace name, pod name and container name.